doc-man/token/README.md

 http://127.0.0.1:8000/foundation/interact/
 http://127.0.0.1:8000/foundation/status/

-3. Make sure metamask extension is installed.
+3. Make sure metamask extension is installed on chromium.
+These steps were tested with Chromium Version 62.0.3168.0 (Developer Build) (64-bit)

 4. Use the rinkeby test network in metamask.